-The City's policy is will be reviewed comprehensively following the 2023 Summer program.
-At this time, it requires several specific, updates to support the 2023 enhanced summer program, implement of a legal art program, and clarify the City's Exceptions Zones where graffiti is allowed.
+The City's Policy will be reviewed comprehensively following the 2023 Summer program.
+At this time, it requires several specific, updates to support the 2023 enhanced summer program, implementation of a legal art program, and clarify the City's Exceptions Zones where graffiti is allowed.